nirtamir2/talks/2025-06-26/src/slides.md

 Do you wrap everything in try-catch and return a generic error?

-This reminds me of JavaScript before TypeScript.
+This reminds me of the days of JavaScript before TypeScript.
 Remember that world?

 You couldn’t trust function parameters or return values.